Parks01/finding-fido/README.md

 ## Technologies Used

-_This program uses HTML, CSS, and Javascript and utilizes bootstrap.css and jquery.js_
+_This program uses HTML, CSS, and Javascript and utilizes bootstrap.css and jquery.js._

 ### License